-For the youngest cruisers—ages three months to three years—is the new It’s a Small World Nursery.
+For the youngest cruisers, up to three years old, is the new It’s a Small World Nursery.
 Inspired by the style of Disney Legend Mary Blair, this whimsical world is a place of age-specific fun and discovery, with trained counselors.

 H2 … OH!